-See how well you're prepared tor retire with the 4% rule
+See if you're ready to retire with the 4% rule

-Whether you're planning to retire next year or 25 years from now, you need to put the 4% rule to work.
+Whether you're going to retire in five years or 25, you need to put the 4% rule to work.

-Officially known as the "Four Percent Drawdown Rule," it says that you start by taking out 4.5% of your savings the year after you stop working, then withdraw the same amount, adjusted for inflation, each year after that.
+Though a bit misleading, the "4% drawdown rule," as it is known, says you should take out 4% — later revised to 4.5% — of your savings the year after you stop working.
+You then withdraw the same amount, adjusted for inflation, each year after that.

 If you do this, the rule says your savings should last through at least 30 years of retirement.

 Perhaps we should plan to withdraw no more than 4% plus inflation?
-Or even 3.5% or 3%, they suggest.
+Or even 3.5% or 3%, some financial pros suggest.

-Let's say you plan to have $500,000 in stocks, bonds and CDs when you stop working.
+Let's say your goal is to have $500,000 in stocks, bonds and CDs when you stop working.